 When a producer comes on the set, they don't always wear a suit, and you don't recognize them sometimes.
 Reading the trades helps you identify influential people in the industry, which is to your benefit.

 One time, a producer came on the set, and he looked like a regular Joe.
 Because I knew of him, Barry Levinson, I was on top of it and made sure the director and other crew members knew he was on the set.
 It helped the situation out, and the crew appreciated my due diligence.

-It would help if you acted like a professional before you are a professional.
+It would help if you acted like a professional before you were a professional.
 When directors and producers that quality in you, you gain a positive impression.
 They make a mental note and are likely to hire you again.
-Avoid being over flattering or fawning at the director or producer, but work hard and do your job well.
+Avoid being flattering or fawning at the director or producer, but work hard and do your job well.

 The most relevant career advice I can give you is to study the trades.
 Trades help you learn the business of making a career in the film industry.

 Another cool thing about using the trades is looking for production notices that are hiring.
 The trade publications are now available on the Internet, allows you to subscribe to Variety or Hollywood Report, or both.
 Get to know them as an invaluable online source for future work.

 Once you are familiar with each trade's website, you are more likely to get a job in production because you have more knowledge, and knowledge is power.
 You need to be persistent and never give up looking.
 Work is out there, and the trades will help you find it.

 There is a book called Production Assistant's Handbook, and I recommend it for not only wannabes but PAs who worked on a couple of sets.
 I work in the business, read it, and learned about talking on two-way radios.
 I discovered significant viewpoints of working on the film set.

 © 2007 Kenna McHugh